timquinlan/Wallarm-Solutions-Engineer-Challenge/README.md

 ## Summary

 I chose to deploy a sidecar because it seems like the quickest way to demonstrate Wallarm to Kubernetes users since it doesn't require any changes to the exisisting cluster networking setup.
 I set up a k3s cluster with a Traefik ingress controller.
 The cluster serves two applications, one with a Wallarm Sidecar, one without.
-The layout is:
+The traffic flow is:
 ![Cluster Diagram](imgs/Diagram.png)

 ## Troubleshooting